Video Storytelling for the Web Fall 2019Craig Newmark Graduate School of Journalism at CUNY, JOUR73251

 Things you’ll need to turn in, almost every week.

 ASSIGNMENTS, EXERCISES and FILM FESTIVALS

 Simple is hard.
-It takes time and effort to make it good.
+It takes time and effort to make short stories good.
 That’s our goal.

 due week 08